Student Visa Australia - Apply for your Australian Student Visa

 Yes, subject to approval from the relevant Head of School or nominee.

-If the new course has a longer duration than the initial one, then the student will have to apply for a new visa.
+If the new course has a longer duration than the initial one, then the student will have to apply for a new Australian studentvisa.

 Can I change to another institution within the first 12 months of my program?

-This is subject to conditions attached to your visa.
+This is subject to conditions attached to your Australian student visa.
 DIMA may approve transfers only in exceptional circumstances.

 What is a full time program of study?